Joe Morgan: ESPN

 In the wake of Morgan taking an official role with the Cincinnati Reds as a "special adviser to baseball operations", it was announced on November 8, 2010, that Morgan would not be returning for the 2011 season as an announcer on ESPN Sunday Night Baseball.
 His former broadcast partner Jon Miller's contract expired in 2010 and ESPN chose not to renew his contract.
 Morgan and Miller were replaced by Bobby Valentine and Dan Shulman, respectively (while ESPN retained Orel Hershiser, who joined the Sunday Night Baseball telecasts in 2010).

 Other appearances

 Morgan was also a broadcaster in the MLB 2K video game series from 2K Sports.

-It was announced on June 17, 2011, that Morgan would begin a daily, one-hour general-sports-talk radio program om Sports USA Radio Network, beginning on August 22 of that year.
+It was announced on June 17, 2011, that Morgan would begin a daily, one-hour general-sports-talk radio program on Sports USA Radio Network, beginning on August 22 of that year.

 Return to the Reds

 In April 2010, Morgan returned to the Reds as an advisor to baseball operations, including community outreach for the Reds.